citp/privacy-policy-historical/m/me/mer/mercatornet.com.md

-> *The following text is extracted and transformed from the mercatornet.com privacy policy that was archived on 2006-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061213223523id_/http%3A//www.mercatornet.com/component/content/view/66/38) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mercatornet.com privacy policy that was archived on 2007-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071213142630id_/http%3A//www.mercatornet.com/info/privacy) for the most accurate reproduction.*

-#
+# MercatorNet | Info | Privacy

-MercatorNet’s privacy policy
+## MercatorNet’s Privacy Policy

-MercatorNet is committed to maintaining the privacy of personal information that you provide us when using our website.
+###### _MercatorNet_ is committed to maintaining the privacy of personal information that you provide us when using our website.
 This privacy policy describes how we treat personal information received about you when you visit our site.

-Information we collect
+#### Information we collect

-When you use MercatorNet, you consent to our collection and use of the personal information you provide.
+When you use _MercatorNet_ , you consent to our collection and use of the personal information you provide.
 We do not disclose personally identifying information about our users to others without their consent.

-How we use information that is collected
+#### How we use information that is collected

 We may use personal information in the following ways:

-  * To send email acknowledgements of subscription orders or correspondence conducted on the website.
+  * \- To send email acknowledgements of subscription orders or correspondence conducted on the website.
-  * To send you email renewal notices.
+  * \- To send you email renewal notices.
-  * To enhance existing features or develop new features, products, and services.
+  * \- To enhance existing features or develop new features, products, and services.
-  * To provide MercatorNet advertisers and other third parties with aggregate information about our website's user base and usage patterns.
+  * \- To provide _MercatorNet_ advertisers and other third parties with aggregate information about our website's user base and usage patterns.
-  * To process subscriptions, to verify your credit card data, and to send you a receipt.
+  * \- To process subscriptions, to verify your credit card data, and to send you a receipt.

-Security
+#### Security

 Our website employs security measures to protect against the loss, misuse, and alteration of the information under our control.
 We use a secure server to protect the security of your on-line transactions.

-Policy modifications
+#### Policy modifications

 Our privacy policy may change, so please check back from time to time.

-Comments and queries
+#### Comments and queries

-If you have any questions or comments about this privacy statement, contact us .
+If you have any questions or comments about this privacy statement, [contact us](http://www.mercatornet.com/info/contact_us/).